 Lesson #2: Plants and natural light

 If you already have professional experience with your course topic, it’s likely that you’ve put together content about it in the past.
 Have you ever written a blog post or created a webinar about the subject?
-Maybe you host a podcast or run a YouTube channel for your business in which you’ve discussed similar themes?
-If so, go back to these materials.
-Repurposing existing content into your online course will help get you started and save a lot of valuable time.
+Maybe you’ve hosted a podcast or posted YouTube videos that discuss similar themes?
+If so, revisit these materials.
+Think of ways to repurpose existing content to enhance your online course.

-There are four different options for selling your online course, depending on your needs and business plan:
+There are four different options for selling your online course and monetizing your website, depending on your needs:

 Channel subscription: By paying a monthly fee, users will be able to access all of the paid videos within a channel.
 Channel subscriptions create a pay-wall, separating the content of your website into public and premium.